Can’t find your condensation removal question above? Get in touch with your local branch for a free advice.

 How can I stop condensation?

 Over the years, building standards have improved greatly and properties are becoming air tight with less draughts.
 If you do live in a property that is at risk of condensation problems, our team can help you ensure that the air inside of your property is being refreshed and circulated efficiently.
 Proper ventilation reduces high relative humidity in your home to normal levels.
 Making sure that air inside of your home does not have excessive moisture content will improve your chances of condensation removal.
 Proper Heating, Insulation and Ventilation is required to keep the moisture at the right level in your home.
 It is also important to ensure that those living in the property are not creating excessive moisture such as not using the extractor fans when cooking.
+Some people are using damp dehumidifiers, but it is important to know that by using a dehumidifier you are not tackling with the source of the problem.

 At Richardson and Starling, a member of our team can visit your property and complete a survey to determine if Condensation is causing the damp problem and will investigate the best method of eliminating the condensation which often means improving air ventilation in your home or repairing a property defect.